qcri/LLMeBench/README.md

 # LLMeBench: A Flexible Framework for Accelerating LLMs Benchmarking

 This repository contains code for the [LLMeBench framework](https://youtu.be/FkQn4UjYA0s?feature=shared) (described in <a href="https://arxiv.org/abs/2308.04945" target="_blank">this paper</a>).
-The framework currently supports evaluation of a variety of NLP tasks using OpenAI's GPT and BLOOM models; it can be seamlessly customized for any NLP task, LLM model and dataset, regardless of language.
+The framework currently supports evaluation of a variety of NLP tasks using [OpenAI's GPT](https://platform.openai.com/docs/guides/gpt) and [BLOOMZ](https://huggingface.co/bigscience/bloomz) models; it can be seamlessly customized for any NLP task, LLM model and dataset, regardless of language.

 <p align="center">
 <picture>